S-Dhir/Playing-Cards-Shuffler/README.md

  - Number of players
  - Whether there should be 2 jokers
+## How to run
+Unfortunately, the algorithm does not have a client side
 ## License
 MIT - You can do anything :)